 Dry Canning is not an approved or safe method for food preservation for a number of reasons:

 - The jars were not created for dry heat.
 The jar manufacturers have said that they aren't made for that heat.
 This dry heat can cause micro-fractures that promote jar breakage.
 In my recent discussions with Newell Brands (who own both Ball and Bernardin), they recommend not to do this.

 So if you then use your jars for canning, the risk of jar breakage is increased.

 - Heat promotes moisture release.
 Inside of an airtight jar, that moisture doesn't reabsorb evenly, leaving the possibility of moisture pockets that can later form mold.

-- Oven canning actually shortens the shelf-life of rice, beans, dehydrated goods by introducing them to heat, The naturally occurring fats and proteins inside the rice and other dry foods need to be kept at a safe temperature as long as possible as to not promote accelerated rancidity, thus wasting your food if you don't use it quickly enough.
+- Oven canning actually shortens the shelf-life of rice, beans, and dehydrated goods by introducing them to heat, The naturally occurring fats and proteins inside the rice and other dry foods need to be kept at a safe temperature as long as possible so as to not promote accelerated rancidity, thus wasting your food if you don't use it quickly enough.
 Food storage recommendations are dark, cool, dry places.
 That's not the oven!

 - Condensation caused by the cooling effect inside the jars also becomes problematic, especially in this 'sealed' environment.
 As anyone who has seen a black mold form on the inside of their jars down the road after dry canning.

 - This introduction of moisture into a low-oxygen environment creates the perfect growing medium for any mold spores that could be on your foods if not properly cleaned.

 The seal created by the oven is a thermal seal, not a true vacuum seal.
 If you've ever left your canning jars in a hot car in the summer and listened to the pings as the pressure inside the jar changes from heat, you'll understand the difference!